Our Moulton-based tandem

 Roger England very generously offered to donate a portion of a damaged APB frame including the kingpin and head tube; this substantially simplified the task of fabricating the required additional kingpin joint.

-After some fruitless initial attempts to discover a frame builder in the UK who might construct the insert and build up the tandem for us, John Barlett (an experience Moulton owner and restorer) suggested Doug Pinkerton (aka Pinkerton Cycle Restorations).
+After some fruitless initial attempts to discover a frame builder in the UK who might construct the insert and build up the tandem for us, John Bartlett (an experience Moulton owner and restorer) suggested Doug Pinkerton (aka Pinkerton Cycle Restorations).
 This was an excellent suggestion; Doug has much experience of working on Moultons.
 He designed and built the insert and put the whole bike together very professionally.
 Doug's contact details can be found in the specification section below (his workshop is in Redditch).

 Let me also note here our gratitude to Moultoneers Michael Kater, Mark West, John Bartlett and Roger England; we owe them several pints each for their generous contributions to the success of the project.